mantidproject/mantid/docs/source/interfaces/muon_fitting_tab.rst

    :align: right
    :height: 400px

-This tab is used to evaluate a single fit object, which corresponds to a list of input workspaces and a fit function.
+This tab is used to evaluate a single fit object, which corresponds to a list of one or more input workspaces and a fit function.

 **Fit** Executes the specified fit.